draftdev/startup-marketing-checklist/marketing-checklist.md

 ### Landing Page

-*[See this list of landing page tools](https://www.sideprojectchecklist.com/2017/landing-page-tools/) for services that make setting up landing pages faster and easier.*
+*[See this list of landing page tools](https://www.sideprojectchecklist.com/2017/landing-page-tools/) for services that make creating landing pages easier.*

 - [ ] Come up with a name and domain name.
 - [ ] Write a site tagline and elevator pitch.